Jumping Spiders

 picture of Phidippus carolinensis, jumping spider identification

 Ranges for other common red-bodied Phidippus get more limited.
 For example, contrary to the name, the Carolina Jumping spider (Phidippus carolinensis) has a range limited to Texas, Oklahoma, Colorado and New Mexico.
-The curves on the side are a decent identification clue.
-The picture shows a female.
-Males have red in the abdomen.
+T

 picture of a jumping spider Phidippus arizonensis